The Marriage and FamilyĀ Blog

 category: marriage Feb 05, 2024

 Relationships are all about the connection between two people.
 The closeness of that relationship determines the level of connection you experience.
-For instance, you wouldn’t share the details of your life with a stranger or an acquaintance - those conversations are reserved for someone closer to you.
+For example, you wouldn’t share the details of your life with an acquaintance - those conversations are reserved for someone close to you.

 Unfortunately, many married relationships don’t even get to the level of true intimacy that they could experience.
 They might even have a decent sex life, but that isn’t the same as intimacy.
 True intimacy happens when you allow yourself to be open and vulnerable, spirit, soul, and body.

 The reason we talked about communication in the last blog is that intimacy starts there.
-It is opening yourself up to reveal the deepest part of yourself - the things that may be hard to verbalize.
+It's opening yourself up to reveal the deepest part of yourself - the things that may be hard to verbalize.

 An intimate relationship is cultivated in the order of spirit, soul, and then the body.
-When you start the opposite way with a physical relationship, the spiritual connection can be achieved, but it is a more difficult road.
+When you start the opposite way with a physical relationship, the spiritual connection might be more difficult to achieve.
 So, here is how to build intimacy in your marriage.

-This is important because God is the one who is supposed to meet your needs.
+This is vital because God is the one who should meet your needs.
 Once you feel safe and secure in knowing who you are in Christ, you can open yourself up to others more easily.

 Wow - this is so powerful!
 If you and your spouse agree with anything (according to the Word of God), you can pray together and believe for it to come to pass in your life together.